varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

      available through the CLI.
 The individual parameters are documented in the varnishd(1) man page.

-statistics
-     Statistic counters are available from the CLI.

 bans
      Bans are filters that are applied to keep Varnish from serving stale content.
 When you issue a ban Varnish will not serve any